Apply Now arrow

 Some lenders perform a soft credit pull initially, which doesn't affect your score.
 However, hard inquiries for loan applications can reduce your FICO score slightly.
 It's smart to apply selectively.

-3. How do I choose the best loan option for poor credit?
+3. How do I choose the best business loan for poor credit score?

 Compare your options based on total cost, APR, repayment terms, and how urgently you need funding.
 Consider equipment loans if you need gear, or business credit cards for flexibility.
 Match the loan to your exact business needs.